Galina Blankenship

 When it comes to clauses, things are somewhat similar but also different.

 Phrases are normally continuous (uninterrupted), ordered in accordance with the language-specific head directionality.
-Just as in case of phrase branching, heads are crucial to establishing the direction of branching in a sentence, which is a way of adding modifying details to the core constituents.
+Just as in case of phrase branching, heads are crucial to establishing the direction of branching in a sentence, which is the way any modifying details are added to the core constituents.
 Thus, any new dependent elements added to the left of their heads are characterized as left-branching.
 Likewise, any new dependent elements placed to the right of their heads are right-branching.

 While phrases can only be either left- or right-branching, sentences can be left-, right-, and mid-branching.